colo-speed/colo-speed-jekyll/jekyll/_articles/colo-cohort-newsletter-september-2022.md

     title: COLO-COHORT Newsletter - September 2022
 study: colo-cohort
 ---
 The September 2022 edition of the COLO-COHORT newsletter is now available [online](https://mailchi.mp/75a4c9af6a2b/colo-cohort-newsletter-september-2022).
-M﻿ake sure to give it a read for a﻿ll t﻿he latest study news and updates as well as a spotlight on the Newcastle Central Biobank Facility.
+M﻿ake sure to c﻿heck it out for a﻿ll t﻿he latest study news and updates as well as a spotlight on the Newcastle Central Biobank Facility.

 The newsletter has also been circulated to our study sites, stakeholders and subscribers.
 Please contact Nathania at nathania.bestwick@newcastle.ac.uk if you would like to subscribe to the newsletter.